fpereiro/gotoB/readme.md

 ```

 We create variables within `B.internal` for compatibility with old browsers:
 - `B.internal.oldIE` for Internet Explorer 8 or lower.
-We get this by checking for the presence of `fireEvent` (IE only) and the absence of `dispatchEvent` (IE>=9).
+We get this by checking for the presence of `fireEvent` (IE only) and the absence of `dispatchEvent` (present in IE>=9).
-- `B.internal.oldIE` for Internet Explorer 7 or lower.
+- `B.internal.olderIE` for Internet Explorer 7 or lower.
 We get this by checking whether we're in an old IE *and* there's an abasence of `querySelectorAll`.
-- `B.internal.FF` for Firefox 3 or lower.
+- `B.internal.oldFF` for Firefox 3 or lower.
 We get this by making sure we're not in an old Internet Explorer *and* there's an absence of `querySelectorAll`.
 - `B.internal.oldOpera` for Opera 12 or lower.
 We get this by checking whether the user agent of the navigator contains `'Opera'` - [higher versions are based on a different engine](https://en.wikipedia.org/wiki/Opera_(web_browser)#History).

 ```javascript